 Originally Fortune of the Tarot and one of the first four, she joined the Sins in the hope that her bad luck would no longer prevent them from finding a home and became the current incarnation of Pride.
 She is the friendliest of the Sins.

-Born Lucky: Inverted.
-She gets occasional bouts of good luck, but its mostly bad.
+- Born Unlucky: She gets occasional bouts of good luck, but its mostly bad.
 Its just a good thing she can make it apply to her enemies as well.

 The current incarnation of Anger.